 Things to keep in mind when choosing low FODMAP nuts and seeds

 Monash is an Australian institution.
-Although they don’t specify, I assume they use Australian cups and measures, which are larger than cups in other countries.
+Although they don’t specify, they use Australian cups and measures which are slightly larger than cups in other countries.
 Using the gram measures is always the most accurate.

 Everyone is different and has different intolerances.
 If you know that a certain nut works well for you, there is absolutely no need to avoid it after the elimination phase.
 In fact, the whole idea is to reintroduce as many foods as possible.